open-cluster-management-io/open-cluster-management-io.github.io/content/en/developer-guides/addon.md

 Using the addon-framework to develop an addon requires developers to implement the interface defined in the addon-framework via code and deploy a dedicated addon manager deployment on the hub cluster.
 But if the addon you are trying to develop:

-- not going to support hosted mode
+* not going to support hosted mode
-- the crucial agent workload that needs to be deployed to the managed cluster is a `Deployment`
+* the crucial agent workloads that need to be deployed to the managed cluster are `Deployments` and/or `DaemonSets`
-- no other customized API is needed to configure the addon besides the `AddOnDeploymentConfig`
+* no other customized API is needed to configure the addon besides the `AddOnDeploymentConfig`
-- no need to run anything on the hub cluster other than managing the addon agent
+* no need to run anything on the hub cluster other than managing the addon agent

 you can have a try with the new API `AddOnTemplate` introduced from OCM v0.12.0 to build the addon, which can get rid of coding, and only need to define some yaml files to build an addon.